tpascarella/sr50/docs/problem/"financial_advisors".md

 Check the [job listings](https://www.indeed.com/q-Financial-Advisor-jobs.html?vjk=179876bfb2533373) yourself and see!
 You will find all of the compensation packages are commission based, and those commissions come from selling insurance and shitty investment products.
 Those are the annuities these companies want.

 There is a very clear divide between what a financial advisor *should be* in theory, and the actual logistics of the profession.
+Don't be swindled by insurance salesmen!

 ## They are Unnecessary